BumblebeeBat/FlyingFox/README.md

 to compile FlyingFox run in terminal: ./install.sh to turn on FlyingFox read this file: RUN.md to talk to FlyingFox run in terminal: ./flyingfox

+Code of conduct, development guidelines:
+Submit pull request.
+If I like, I will accept.